RichardNeverGiveup/Study-Notes/Data Structure and Algorithm/day05 Sequences Sort.md

 ## 2. Merge Sort
 ### Divide and conquer algorithms:
-usually written recursively, but don鈥檛 necessarily have to be.
+usually written recursively, but dont necessarily have to be.
 The basic premise is that we divide a problem into two pieces.
 Each of the two pieces is easier to solve.
 ### Merge sort:
 divides the list again and again, until we are left with lists of size 1.
 Two sorted sublists can be merged into one sorted list in O(n) time.
 A list can be divided into lists of size 1 by repeatedly splitting in O(log n) time.